tariqsulley/NSMQ-Companion/README.md

 NB: There was not enough time in the hackathon so I could not finish implementing the multiplayer feature so please if you click join waiting room and nothing happens, it is not a bug :)
+On the dashboard of a facil
 Extra Notes: A bug I noticed late but I would advice you use an earpiece or headset when competing in a round to avoid the quiz mistress voice inteferring with the speech to text
 Also if questions did not load for a round(kindly refresh the page and they would load)

 Press the letter b on your keyboard to ring the bell or the grey icon For the champion challenge, if you see there is no grey icon, it means the school got that question right so please don't prease b, just press next question
+On the dashboard of the facilitator, a knn is utlised to determine students who are similar in abilities and their strengths and weakness(there needs to be student data,(practice sessions))